ajvan2808/Boto3_AWS/README.md

 2. Bucket name convention
 3. Bucket permissions with ACL enabled in case making any ACL update.
 Make sure to un-check `Block public access` if you need to change the object into `public-read`

+### 💡 Notes
+> - Any bucket related-operation that modifies the bucket in any way should be done via IaC.
+> - If you want all your objects to act in the same way (all encrypted, or all public, for example), usually there is a way to do this directly using IaC, by adding a Bucket Policy or a specific Bucket property.
+> - Bucket read operations, such as iterating through the contents of a bucket, should be done using Boto3.
+> - Object-related operations at an individual object level should be done using Boto3

 ![Screenshot 2023-06-14 at 17.58.57.png](..%2F..%2F..%2F..%2F..%2Fvar%2Ffolders%2Ffp%2Fbrc1mdxj6876kynp0m3sdnlntsg1h6%2FT%2FTemporaryItems%2FNSIRD_screencaptureui_WOdE95%2FScreenshot%202023-06-14%20at%2017.58.57.png)